BitcoinDesign/Guide/guide/how-it-works/Ecash/introduction.md

 ---
 layout: guide
 title: Ecash
-description: An overview of private key management schemes, including descriptions of available approaches, some advice and best practices.
+description: An overview of ecash on bitcoin, including descriptions of terms, ecash operations, and some advice and best practices.
 nav_order: 7
 parent: How it works
 has_children: true